pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 ^^^^^^^^
 Let's profile FP32 graph optimization with TorchScript.

-As in the previous exercises, we'll bind the workload to physical cores of the first socket.
+As in the previous exercises, we will bind the workload to physical cores of the first socket.

 .. code:: python